Doing Business in Slovenia

 For information on obtaining a visa to visit Slovenia, visit the Slovenian Ministry of Foreign Affairs website.

-Make sure to check the current State Department travel advisory for Slovenia as well as the local Ministry of Foreign Affairs travel information webpage.
+Make sure to check the current State Department travel advisory as well as the local Ministry of Foreign Affairs travel information webpage.

 The Foreign Corrupt Practices Act (FCPA) is an important anti-corruption tool designed to discourage corrupt business practices in favor of free and fair markets.
 The FCPA prohibits promising, offering, giving or authorizing giving anything of value to a foreign government official where the purpose is to obtain or retain business.
 These prohibitions apply to U.S. persons, both individuals and companies, and companies that are listed on U.S. exchanges.
 The statute also requires companies publicly traded in the U.S. to keep accurate books and records and implement appropriate internal controls.